Frizouy/Crunchycord/packed-files/HOW TO INSTALL.md

 Optionally, you can set crunchycord to run on startup.
 To do that, run autostart.bat and follow the instructions

 ## Install chrome extension
+Go to your [extensions page](chrome://extensions/) and drag & drop the crunchycord.crx file onto it, chrome should ask if you would like to install the extension.